sambourgault/coilCAM/README.md

 3. Copy the user object (.ghuser) files from the CoilCAM user objects folder into the Grasshopper user objects folder

 The CoilCAM user objects should now appear in the Grasshopper toolbar.

+More Info about the project can be found [here](https://ecl.mat.ucsb.edu/publication/coilcam).